YOUR MONEY WISDOM

 The first option means that you must now change yourself, no matter what, Life is all about changes and getting wisdom from those changes.
 Without changes, nothing can be or will be done.

 The second option means that you’re willing to do a low-pay job.
-Of course, there might be a third option: turning to illegal means to earn a living, such as drug trafficking, burglarizing, or even robbing a bank-but the third option is living with no a
+Of course, there might be a third option: turning to illegal means to earn a living, such as drug trafficking, burglarizing, or even robbing a bank-but the third option is living with no accountability.

 What do you think you can do in the rest of your life?
 And how are you going to make a living?